zlatinb/muwire-pkg/README.md

 1. Build MuWire as described in the MuWire README
 2. Set JAVA_HOME to your installation of JDK11+
 3. Set one or more of the following:
-    JAVA_HOME_WIN - to where the windows jdk installation is JAVA_HOME_MAC - to where the osx jdk installation is JAVA_HOME_LINUX - to where the linux jdk installation is
+   * JAVA_HOME_WIN - to where the windows jdk installation is
+   * JAVA_HOME_MAC - to where the osx jdk installation is
+   * JAVA_HOME_LINUX - to where the linux jdk installation is
-4. run "jlink.sh"
+4. run `jlink.sh`
-5. If all goes well, the mini-jvms for each platform will be in the "dist" folder.
+5. If all goes well, the mini-jvms for each platform will be in the `dist` folder.

 Note that compression is disabled because it is assumed that the final redistributable will be compressed using lzma or such.

-The file "jlink.modules" contains modules which are forcibly included by jlink.
+The file `jlink.modules` contains modules which are forcibly included by jlink.

 ### Building the Windows installer